-Students from Jefferson’s Center City and East Falls campuses travel together to Morocco for 9-10 days (during summer semester) to promote occupational therapy in a country where the profession is currently emerging.
+Students from Jefferson’s Center City and East Falls campuses travel together to Morocco for 9-10 days (during the summer semester) to promote occupational therapy in a country where the profession is currently emerging.
 While there, students explore the influence of culture on the meaning of occupation and participation.
-Students visit a variety of clinical settings where, for example, they deliver therapeutic play for children with disabilities, provide parent and staff education, and advocate for the profession.
+Students visit various clinical settings where, for example, they deliver therapeutic play for children with disabilities, provide parent and staff education, and advocate for the profession.
 They also participate in a range of cultural activities in multiple cities across the country.

 - Students can participate in the experience as either a Level I Fieldwork or cultural immersion opportunity.
 Fieldwork eligibility is dependent on placement availability and the student’s academic experiences to date.

-- Students demonstrate the unique value of occupational therapy through active engagement and interactions, with people across the lifespan who require services.
+- Students demonstrate the unique value of occupational therapy through active engagement and interactions with people across the lifespan who require services.

 - Students participate in a series of pre-departure meetings and assignments to help to prepare them to gain the greatest benefit from the experiences.

 For more information: contact Courtney Gohean, MS, OTR/L, BCG, CLT